|Monday||8.00am - 6.30pm|

 You can also view your medical records to see your current medication, immunisations and allergies.

-We have also gone live with your Summary Care Records (SCR), this will enable emergency services i.e. A&E, Walk In Centres and out of hours providers being able to view your medication, allergies and adverse reactions only.
+We have enabled Summary Care Records (SCR), allowing emergency services i.e. A&E, Walk In Centres and out of hours providers being able to view your medication, allergies and adverse reactions only.
 Your consent will be required from the emergency services before they can access your records.
 If you do not want your SCR to be accessible then call into the practice and sign an opt out form and your SCR will be removed from the system.

 We had our CQC visit on the 26 June 2017 and were rated as GOOD, you can read the full report by accessing: http://www.cqc.org.uk/sites/default/files/new_reports/AAAG5510.pdf

-We have a Patient Participation Group (PPG), if you are a patient and are interested in joining, please contact the Practice Manager, Ken Dobson, who will put you on the waiting list.
+We have a Patient Participation Group (PPG), if you are a patient and are interested in joining, please contact the Practice Manager, Simon Turton, who will put you on the waiting list.

 NHS England require that the net earnings of doctors engaged in the practice is publicised and the required disclosure is shown below.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time the doctors spend working in the practice and should not be used to form any judgement about GP earnings nor make any comparison with any other practice.

 Now we are live with the General Data Protection Regulations (GDPR), we have produced our Fair Processing Notice which can be picked up from reception.
 This explains why we collect information about you and how that information may be used to deliver your direct care and manage the local health and social care system.